 - social service

-To help mandated reporters better understand the law and reporting requirements, An Interactive Informational Guide for Mandated Reporting is now available.
-This comprehensive training is organized in 6 modules:
+To help mandated reporters better understand the law and reporting requirements, an Interactive Informational Guide for Mandated Reporting is now available.

 - Basics of Mandated Reporting